Speak up for the needs and rights of people with Alzheimer’s and their families

 duals in our state.
 Learn more about Voices for Better

-Brain Initiative: The Public Health Road Map for State and
+The Public Health Road Map for State and National

-the Chapters will introduce to the public health community
+to the public health community in Washington State.

-of the two chapters of the Alzheimer’s Association that
+with the two chapters of the Alzheimer’s Association serving